JDH121702/Webnovel-AI-Translator/README.md

 # Webnovel AI Translator

-This translator is a comprehensive tool specifically designed for translating webnovel chapters from Syosetu or other sources to English using OpenAI's GPT-3.5.
+This translator is a comprehensive tool specifically designed for translating webnovel chapters from Syosetu to English using OpenAI's GPT-3.5.
 It scrapes novel content, translates it using the OpenAI API, and generates an EPUB file for easy reading.
 Additionally, it supports uploading existing EPUB files in different languages, translating their contents, and preserving the original writing style and formatting.

 ## Description